Kreusada/Kreusada-Cogs/README.rst

 I write and maintain documentation for all of my code on this repository.
 There are four Doclog labels which help me to differentiate between entries.

+* Doclog: Added - This change has been added to the documentation.
 * Doclog: Bypassed - This change does not need to be documented.
-* Doclog: Added - This change has been added to the documentation.
-* Doclog: Pending - This change will be added to the documentation
 * Doclog: Infeasible - This change is invalid and will not be documented.
+* Doclog: Pending - This change will be added to the documentation.

 ----------------
 Project Workflow